Coronavirus Disease 2019 (COVID-19) in Indiana, Indiana Department of Health 2019 Novel Coronavirus (COVID-19)

 Indiana absentee ballot deadlines

-- Voted ballots are due: Received by noon on Election Day
+- Voted ballots are due: Voted ballots are due by 6pm on Election Day.

 Indiana absentee ballot rules